 This is not a new problem.
 It’s hard to make a website that can compete on the search engine results pages (SERPs) against big names with strong domain authority.
 Small businesses instead rely on social media and ecommerce platforms like Etsy to help them connect to wider audiences.
 But when you count on another platform to bring you your audience, you gamble on your access to that audience.
 Facebook owns your audience, and your access to contact information that you own—an owned audience—is greatly reduced.

 An owned audience is marketing speak for the groups of customers who you can contact directly, either through email, phone calls, text messages, or mail.
 These are often people who have made a purchase on your website, signed up for a newsletter, or given you their email address or phone number in a loyalty program.

 For brick-and-mortar or hybrid retail spaces, owned audiences may be people who found your business through foot traffic or local referrals, and have given you their contact information.

 If the only way that you can contact your audience is through someone else’s platform— Facebook, Instagram, Etsy, Pinterest, DoorDash, Google MyBusiness, for example—you do not own that audience.
-The platform owns the audience, and you rent access to it.
+The platform owns the their contact information and the ability to contact those customers directly, and you rent access to it.